Chiang Mai residential towers. Where the sinking fund decides a building's future

 5. Cross-reference the verbal/written balance against the visible condition.
 If they do not match, the balance is suspect.

-6. Ask the condo committee — if reachable — for the most recent annual general meeting minutes.
+6. Ask the condo committee, if reachable, for the most recent annual general meeting minutes.
 Special-assessment discussions and reserve adequacy debates appear there.

 7. If any of the above produces no answer, downgrade the building.